kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

   - Speak with Carth one more time before entering the Rakatan Temple on Lehon
 - Done correctly, the "Carth" quest will be completed, and the quest log for it should read:
   - *There is nothing more that remains to be said.
 Whatever becomes of you and Carth will have to be determined once your destiny is resolved… one way or the other.*

+**Romance Juhani**
+- This requires all of the following:
+  - Being a female main character
+  - Speaking to Juhani enough to complete all her personal dialogs *without* alienating her
+  - Completing "Threat from Xor" (see its entry in this guide) with any outcome
+  - Confronting Bastila on Temple Summit with Juhani in your party and remaining true to the light side
+  - Speaking to Juhani and reciprocating her affection (the conversation that Juhani starts with *This may be the last time I will have a chance to talk to you...*)

 **Sell Sharina's Wraid Plate**
 - This must be sold in the Hunting Lodge on Tatooine.
 It does not matter how you obtain it.